vinaychilukuri/vinaychilukuri.github.io/_cases/2 - aktivlearn_edited.md

 ![img right](https://static.notion-static.com/4b09756ea7734358aee9d4659b3ba8e3/al-mobile-nav-screen.png)

 The navigation on mobile had the primary elements as shown to the right.
-We tested the navigation along with the key tasks of the app, using a prototype, internal employees.
+We tested the navigation along with the key tasks of the app, using a prototype, with internal employees.
 People were given a series of tasks in terms of finding various sections of the course.

 ### Welcoming the learner to a course